Femur: Structure

-The femur is the only bone in the upper leg.
+The femur is the only bone in the upper leg and the longest bone in the human body.
 The two femurs converge medially toward the knees, where they articulate with the proximal ends of the tibiae.
-The angle of convergence of the femora is a major factor in determining the femoral-tibial angle.
-Human females have thicker pelvic bones, causing their femora to converge more than in males.
+The angle at which the femora converge is an important factor in determining the femoral-tibial angle.
+In females, thicker pelvic bones cause the femora to converge more than in males.